jashioq/TensorFlow-Lite-Image-Classifier/README.md

 - Architecture: MobileNetV2 (53 layers, 3.4M parameters)
 - Output: 1000 probabilities, one for each ImageNet class

-The network extracts features through convolutional layers and outputs a probability distribution where all values sum to 1.
+The network extracts features through its layers and outputs a probability distribution where all values sum to 1.

 ---

-### **Step 3: Results Processing**
+### **Step 3: Results selection**

 Sort predictions by confidence and take the top 5: